skip to main content

 There are two main levels for checking how well an irrigation system applies water:

-• A basic assessment called an Irrigation calibration (bucket test), or
+• A basic assessment called an Irrigation Calibration (bucket test), or

 • A more in-depth assessment called a Full Irrigation Performance Evaluation